Characters: Super Smash Bros U/3DS

 - Space Master: Many of her attacks create cosmic effects such as star trails and mini galaxies in their trail.

 - Squishy Wizard: Luma is responsible for much of the pair's KO power, as Rosalina is relatively weak on her own, with her huge hitbox and light weight making her an easy target.
-When Luma is out however, the pair can split or stay together to pull of combos, kill, trap, space, control the battlefield, and divert the opponent's attention.
+When Luma is out, however, the pair can split or stay together to pull off combos, kill, trap, space, control the battlefield, and divert the opponent's attention.

 - Stars Are Souls: When a Luma is destroyed in battle, he actually turns into a star, at least according to Word of God.

 - Statuesque Stunner: Rosalina is one of the most elegant and pretty characters the series has to offer; she is also a whole head taller than Princess Peach, who herself is a head taller than Mario◊, making her the tallest female character (leaving behind even Samus in her Power Suit), and one of the tallest characters period.
 Depending on how you run the math, this makes her proud of anywhere from 6'06" to 7'07".